childtheme/uncode/README.md

 Once the class is added, use CSS to define the cursor color for those links.

 Add the following to the CSS section of your theme:
+Save the custom JavaScript and CSS.
+Test the functionality by hovering over the links with the specific anchor (#lien-cta1).
+Explanation:
+JavaScript: Dynamically identifies anchor tags containing the specified anchor (#lien-cta1) and assigns a class to them.
+CSS: Changes the cursor color when hovering over those specific links.

  ```css
 @media (min-width: 960px) {